corrze/ios102_prework/README.md

 ### App Description

-`TODO://` This is a basic app that introduces your after filling in your information.
+This is a basic app that introduces your after filling in your information.
 Asking for your name, school, year, number of pets, and willigness to get more pets.

 ### App Walk-though

-`TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif).
-LICEcap is a great tool for recording and you can simply upload the gif to GitHub and provide the path name in place of URL as shown below.

 <img src="https://i.imgur.com/kKDQaV5.gif" width=200><br>

-`TODO://` In the Features section below, add an `x` between the `-[ ]` like this `- [x]` for any features you complete. (☝️ Remove this paragraph after after checking off user stories)
+I spent 2 hour on this

 ### Required Features